Buffalo, Minnesota clinic attack: Attack

 The morning of February 9, 2021, Gregory Paul Ulrich, wearing a large jacket and carrying a brief case, boarded a public shuttle bus at the Super 8 motel in Buffalo, Minnesota.
 At 10:52 a.m., Ulrich was dropped off at the nearby Allina Health medical clinic on Crossroads Drive.
-A clinic staff member greeted the gunman at his arrival and asked Ulrich if he needed help.
+A clinic staff member, Tamara "Tammy" Schaufler, greeted the gunman at his arrival and asked Ulrich if he needed help.
 The gunman allegedly, immediately pulled out a handgun and made threats at clinic staff.
-After he entered a reception area, he fired his gun, first striking two victims.
+After he entered a reception area, he fired his gun, first striking two victims, Schaufler and Antonya Fransen-Pruden.
 The gunman then fired at the windows in the lobby, shattering the glass.
 He proceeded further into the interior of the clinic, and hit two more victims with multiple gun shots.
 The gunman then fired his gun at a fifth victim—later identified as Lindsay Overbay, who died from gunshot wounds—hitting her in the abdomen.

 By 10:54 a.m. the first 9-1-1 call reported an active shooting at the clinic.
 Initial calls to 9-1-1 indicated that an "older white male" entered the clinic with a handgun, saying that bombs were in the clinic and demanding that law enforcement back off.
 Among the dozen or so calls that operators from the 9-1-1 system answered, one was by the gunman himself, at 10:58 a.m.
 He told the operator to "send a lotta ambulances" and that "a bomb or two is gonna go off".
 He then gave his name to the operator, said he would wait face-down for the police to take him into custody, and that five people had been injured.

 The gunman discharged two improvised explosive devices inside the clinic, one at the entrance and another near a desk.
 He also had a third device with him, but it did not detonate.
 Though the bombs did not injure any people, they caused significant damage to the sliding door entrance to the building, shattering several exterior windows, and to the interior area near the desk.

 The gunman let a woman exit the clinic before lying on his stomach to await arrest.
+He had fired a total of 11 shots during the shooting.